DianaBaRo/student_data_bank/README.md

 * Room

 ### Model Associations
-User (parent) has many students.
+User (parent) has many students and User as nursery_staff has many activities.
 Student has many activities and belongs to a User (parent).
-Activity belongs to a Student.
+Activity belongs to a Student and belongs to User.

 ### Contributing